audunarn/ANYstructure/README.rst

 Save cost and time by efficient optimization and reporting!

-ANYstructure is a GUI based steel dimension calculation and weight optimization tool intended for naval architects structural engineers.
-It is easy to used intended to provide an efficient way to dimension and optimize your floating structure.
+ANYstructure is the ultimate steel structure design tool for plate fields and cylinders!
+Weight optimization for all structures with machine learning capabilities.
+Calculations are based on DNV standards and rules.

-It is based on DNV-OS-C101 Design of offshore steel structures, general - LRFD method.
+It is based on DNV standards and recommended practices.

 The following is caluculated:

+* Minimum plate thickness (DNV-OS-C101)
-* Minimum section module for stiffener
+* Minimum section modulus of stiffener/plate (DNVGL-OS-C101)
-* Minimum plate thickness
+* Minimum shear area (DNVGL-OS-C101)
-* Buckling capacity (DNV-RP-C201 Buckling Strength of Plated Structures), PULS (licenced DNV software) and Machine Learning buckling calculations.
+* Buckling (DNVGL-RP-C201)or PULS (licenced DNV software)
-* Plate/stiffener connection fatigue (DNV-RP-C203: Fatigue Design of Offshore Steel Structures)
-* Bow slamming according to DNVGL ship rules
-* Weights, COG, COB.
-Development recorded for reporting.
+* Buckling strength of shells DNV-RP-C202
+* PULS buckling (DNV license needed)
+* Machine learning buckling, PULS based
+* Fatigue for plate/stiffener connection (DNVGL-RP-C203)

 Loads are defined as follows: